Disappearance of Patrick Warren and David Spencer: Investigation

+In 2023, West Midlands Police released a statement that “This very sad case has been reviewed several times and a current review is still in progress.
+We continue to ask anyone with information regarding the boys’ disappearance and who has not yet contacted us, to please do so.
+We will always act upon new information."

-Brian Lunn Field as the prime suspect
+Brian Lunn Field as a prime suspect

 Field became the prime suspect in the case after his conviction in 2001 for the abduction, rape and murder of Roy Tutill in Surrey in 1968.
 After Field's conviction it was reported that police were already investigating him for Warren and Spencer's disappearance in 1996, alongside the murder of another boy committed in Solihull in 1984.

 Warren and Spencer were found to have last been seen close to Field's home at the time in Solihull.
 Field had worked as a self-employed gardener in the area for a number of local families, had access to open ground in the area, and was a regular drinker in pubs close to the boys' homes.
 He had also worked as a gardener for the family of the boy murdered in 1984.
 Field had received six previous convictions for sexual offences against boys, including a 1986 conviction for abducting two boys, aged 13 and 16, in his car with the intent of raping them.
 After offering the boys a lift he threatened them with a wheel brace and told them to remove their clothes, but the boys were able to escape after jumping from the moving car.
 Field remains the only person in British criminal history to have been convicted of such a crime.

 Police interviewed Field in prison in 2006 about the disappearance of Warren and Spencer, suspecting he may have killed them.
 It was thought he had lured the boys from outside the shop they were last seen visiting, killed them and then buried their bodies.
 Field denied involvement and there was insufficient evidence to charge him.
 Officers dug up land in 2006 that he used as a dumping ground at Old Damson Lane in Solihull but did not find anything.